We take on any challenge

 At Children's, we provide the highest quality of care for many complex neurocutaneous syndromes, including:

-- Neurofibromatosis (NF) —Neurofibromatosis type 1 (NF1) causes café au lat spots (brown patches), tumor growth along nerves, and may cause complications in bone development, learning differences, ADHD and vision problems.
+- Neurofibromatosis (NF)—Neurofibromatosis type 1 (NF1) causes café au lat spots (brown patches), tumor growth along nerves, and may cause complications in bone development, learning differences, ADHD and vision problems.
 People with neurofibromatosis, type 2 (NF2) experience tumor growth along nerves which often leads to hearing loss.
-Schwannomatosis is a rare form of neurofibromatosis which causes tumors called schwannomas to grow along nerves).
+Schwannomatosis is a rare form of neurofibromatosis which causes tumors called schwannomas to grow along nerves) (Hmong, Somali, and Spanish translations available at link).

 - Legius syndrome — This genetic condition causes café au lait spots (brown patches) and freckling in the armpit or groin, with the potential for mild learning disabilities and developmental delays.
 Detection of a mutation in SPRED1, the only gene known to be associated with Legius syndrome, is needed to confirm the diagnosis.